dscripps/qpp-wiki/Home.md

 assume that the reader is familiar with the basic concepts of quantum mechanics/quantum information, as I do not provide any introduction to this field.
 For a comprehensive introduction to the latter see e.g.
-[@NielsenChuang:QuantumComputation].
+M. Nielsen's and I. Chuang's [Quantum computation and quantum information](https://www.amazon.ca/Quantum-Computation-Information-10th-Anniversary/dp/1107002176/ref=sr_1_1?ie=UTF8&qid=1516125709&sr=8-1&keywords=quantum+computation+and+quantum+information) excellent reference.
 This document is not intended to be a comprehensive documentation, but only a brief introduction to the library and its main features.
 For a detailed reference see the official manual available as a `.pdf` file in `./doc/refman.pdf`.
 For detailed